Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/README.md

-# Cryoem-Processing
+# Cryo-EM Processing Tool
-Tools for optimising preprocessing of cryoem micrographs
+Tools for optimising the processing of Cryo-EM micrographs.

-For installation details please see [Install.md](./Install.md)
+For installation details see [install.md](./install.md)

-For a user guide please read [UserGuide.md](./UserGuide.md).
+For a user guide read [userGuide.md](./userGuide.md).